AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Nalini Venkatasubramanian and Wenjun Huang for their valuable inputs that helped this research.
+We would like to thank Nalini Venkatasubramanian, Wenjun Huang, Kapil Agrawal, and Arnab Sarkar for their valuable inputs that helped this research.
 Part of the experimental evaluation was carried out on the Chameleon testbed~\cite{chameleon}, supported by the National Science Foundation.